Console (TUI)¶

 Task.
 Lastly, we have a rendering of the original Task for the Job.
 Clicking on the Task link will navigate to the Task screen, where all versions of the Task can be inspected.

-REPL.
-One common need when inspecting a job is to more deeply inspect the Job’s arguments or result.
-This can be done by pressing the r hotkey, which will navigate to the built-in Read-Eval-Print-Loop (REPL) screen.
-The r hotkey is provided on many screens, and pressing it will inject local variables into the REPL specific to the originating screen.
-In this case, we will inject the job, args, kwargs, and result values (see below).
+hotkey is provided on many screens, and pressing it will inject local variables into the REPL specific to the originating screen.
+In this case, we will inject the job

-REPL screen#
+REPL screen¶

 The REPL screen provides a Read-Eval-Print-Loop (REPL) for inspecting data provenance directly in a Python REPL. redun uses SQLAlchemy to lazily load Python values from the redun database into memory.